The Bible says in Psalm 119:11 "I have hidden your word in my heart, that I might not sin against you."

 It is through knowing God's Word that we know who God is, what God does, who we are, and what we are to do.
 The Holy Spirit brings Scripture to mind to guide us in the choices we make.

 As little sponges, it is so important to help children - in fun ways - hide God's Word in their hearts.

 Memory verses set to songs are the easiest way for most people to learn and remember.
 There are amazing CD's available to help learn verses.
 Below are my favorites:

 This section of an ABCJesusLovesMe Broadcast demonstrates how to teach a preschooler Colossians 3:23 with song and actions.
 Then how to apply the verse to a craft also made in the ABCJesusLovesMe Curriculum.

 When practicing the weekly Bible verse, don't dismiss the scripture reference.
 Help the child remember the reference by displaying the numbers on their fingers.
 This is excellent fine motor practice as well (i.e. Genesis 1:1 - point "one" with one hand and then "one" with the other hand).

 Use the same action for the same word in each verse (i.e. God - point up, Love - cross your hands over your chest, etc.).
 Sign language is a method that our children use at church to learn their verses.
-Purchase or check out simple books online to give you the hand movements for key words.
+Purchase sign language books or view online the movements for key words.